 |Dr. Robert J. Brown

-The featured Keynote speaker, Dr. Robert Brown will share his wisdom gained from decades of working with world leaders, industry titans, and civil rights leaders.
+The featured Keynote speaker, Dr Robert Brown will share his wisdom gained from decades of working with world leaders, industry titans, and civil rights leaders.
 The Washington Post called him a "World Class Power Broker".
 Just some of his many accomplishments include:

-- Key advisor to the late Dr. Martin Luther King, Jr.
+- Key advisor to the late Dr Martin Luther King, Jr.

 - Involved in the Robert Kennedy campaign